 Microscopic colitis is an inflammation of the bowel lining that doctors can only see under a microscope.
-It is often possible to treat this condition with medication, but dietary and lifestyle changes may also help reduce or prevent symptoms.
+Treating this condition with medication is often possible.
+Dietary changes, such as consuming probiotic foods, may also help reduce or prevent symptoms.

-Microscopic colitis (MC) causes recurrent episodes of chronic, watery, nonbloody diarrhea.
+Microscopic colitis (MC) causes recurrent episodes of chronic, watery, non-bloody diarrhea for at least 4 weeks.
 Other symptoms of this condition can include:

-In this article, we consider whether dietary changes can help treat MC and look at which foods to eat and which to avoid.
-We also cover other lifestyle changes and medical treatment.
+This article considers whether dietary changes can help treat MC and explores other lifestyle changes and medical treatments.

 Researchers are currently studying the possible connection between diet and MC.